Students are classified by the Registrar’s Office at the beginning of each semester. Class standing is determined as follows:

 A faculty committee from the school involved reviews the appeal.
 The student may be present at the hearing.
 The decision of the faculty appeals committee will be reported to the student within five school days of the date of the hearing.

 If the decision of the faculty committee within the school is not acceptable to the student, the student may file a written appeal to the provost within five (5) school days following notification of the faculty committee.
-The provost will assemble a committee, consisting of the dean of students and deans of the schools not involved, to consider the appeal.
+The provost will assemble a committee, consisting of the dean of students and deans of the schools not involved to consider the appeal.
 All materials included in the faculty’s deliberations, including the student’s written appeal and the proceedings of the faculty hearing, are made available to this provost committee and become part of the proceedings.
 The hearing before the provost committee will be held within fifteen (15) school days of receipt of the written appeal.
 The student may be present at the provost committee hearing.
 The student and faculty representatives may call members of the college as supporting witnesses.
 The decision of the provost committee is reported to the student within five (5) school days of the date of the hearing.
-Decisions made by the provost committee are final.

 Students have the right to continue their enrollment and participation in academic programs until final decisions are reached.
 Failure of students to file appeals within specified time limits is considered acknowledgment of the action without intent to appeal.